Understanding Anxiety Counseling

 Are you ready to talk about the anxiety you’re experiencing?

 It’s okay for you to talk about what’s happening.
-Besides, things will make sense during the process.
+Things will make sense during the process.
 Your symptoms may be confusing now, but the confusion will fall away as you learn more about what’s happening.

 Clinical counseling offers specific, research-supported treatments for particular anxiety & depression conditions.
 I’ll provide a simple, clear clinical assessment to explore the nature of symptoms and develop an appropriate care plan for each step of your care.
 I specialize in the following conditions: